GC Baseball: Tigers bounce back, rip Nac 12-3 to win Area Series; face Ennis next

 The Tigers could have easily won the game by the mercy-rule, but they stranded two runners in the fifth and left the bases loaded in the sixth.
 Even though it wasn't a run-rule game, it felt like one.

 They will now face Ennis, which beat Texarkana Texas High Saturday to advance to the Region II Quarterfinals.
-The Tigers split two games in the District 14-5A season.
+The Tigers split two games with Ennis in the District 14-5A season.

 This is the second consecutive trip to the Region II Quarterfinals for the Tigers, who advanced to the state tournament in 2019.
 They defeated district rival Joshua in the quarterfinals in 2019.
 The season was canceled in 2020.